angelbt91/ff-facebook-pixel-helper/README.md

 This Firefox extension emulates the [original Facebook Pixel Helper extension](https://chrome.google.com/webstore/detail/facebook-pixel-helper/fdgfkebogiimcoedlicjlajpkdmockpc) made by Facebook, which is only available in Chrome.

-Please note that this extension can't guarantee the same accuracy level as the original one.
-In any case, if you encounter any bug or have any suggestion, feel free to report it on the [Issues tab](https://github.com/angelbt91/ff-pixel-helper/issues).

 This extension is not endorsed nor recommended by Facebook.
+If you encounter any bug or have any suggestion, feel free to report it on the [Issues page](https://github.com/angelbt91/ff-facebook-pixel-helper/issues).

 ## Usage